GeorgeW-IT/ActiveDirectory/README.md

 # Active Directory on Azure

-## Overview
+## Project Overview

-This project demonstrates an Active Directory lab setup on Azure.
-It includes configuring domain services, creating users and groups, and applying Group Policy Objects (GPOs) to simulate a small network environment.
+Deployed and configured a Windows Server Active Directory environment on Azure to demonstrate enterprise identity and access management skills.
+This lab simulates a small business network with organizational structure, user management, security groups, and Group Policy enforcement.

 ## Technologies Used
 - Azure Virtual Machines